Hofheim, Hesse: Population development

+Districts

-The town's borough comprises the villages of Marxheim, Diedenbergen, Lorsbach, Langenhain (where the European Bahá'í House of Worship is located), Wallau and Wildsachsen.
+In addition to the town itself, Hofheim includes the villages of Marxheim, Diedenbergen, Lorsbach, Langenhain (where the European Bahá'í House of Worship is located), Wallau and Wildsachsen.

 Politics

 Town council

-The municipal election held on 14 March 2021 yielded the following results:
+The municipal election held on March 14, 2021, yielded the following results:

-Head of the town council is Andreas Hegeler (CDU).
+The head of the town council is Andreas Hegeler (CDU).

 Mayor

-Christian Vogt (CDU) was elected mayor in 2019.
+Christian Vogt (CDU) was elected mayor on 7 April 2019.
+The next election is scheduled for 16 March 2025.

-District town
+District administration

-The Kreishaus (district administration) of the Main-Taunus-Kreis is located in the district town Hofheim.
+The administrative offices of the Main-Taunus-Kreis (Kreishaus) is located in the town of Hofheim.

+Coat of Arms

+Blazon: Divided and split below by blue and red; above in black the growing, golden haloed St. Peter in a silver robe and blue tunic, holding a golden book in his right hand and a golden key in his left; below in front a red armored golden lion between golden shingles, behind a six-spoked silver wheel.

+The coat of arms has been officially approved since 1907 and was officially awarded in 1920.
+It corresponds to older court seals, the oldest of which dates from 1352, after the town charter was granted.
+As temporary local lords at that time, Mainz is represented with the Mainz wheel and Archbishop Gerlach as count from the House of Nassau with the lion.

 Public transport

-The city of Frankfurt is easily accessible by public transportation through overland trains and S-Bahn line S 2 (stations in "Hofheim" and "Lorsbach" on the Main-Lahn Railway) and via the A66 motorway.
+The city of Frankfurt is easily accessible by public transportation on trains and S-Bahn line S 2 (stations at Hofheim and Lorsbach on the Main-Lahn Railway) and via the A66 motorway.

-Several bus lines run from or via the central bus terminal next to the train station to the town's districts and surrounding municipalities, including Bad Homburg and Wiesbaden.
-Near the station stand the headquarters of the Rhine-Main Transport Association (Rhein-Main-Verkehrsverbund; RMV).
+Several bus lines run from or via the central bus terminal next to the Hofheim train station to the town's districts and surrounding municipalities, including Bad Homburg and Wiesbaden.
+Near to the station the headquarters of the Rhine-Main Transport Association (Rhein-Main-Verkehrsverbund; RMV) is located.

+Health care

+Since 1904 a hospital is located in Hofheim.
+Nowadays it consists of divisions for internal medicine (with a focus on pulmonology), geriatrics, psychiatry and psychotherapy, sleep medicine and a stroke unit.

 Education

-Hofheim has secondary schools and several facilities for further education.